Online ISSN: 2582-7723

 Please supply manuscripts as editable text files (Preferably Microsoft Word documents), and make sure that the manuscript file is anonymized as the journal applies a double-blind peer-review process.

-The Journal of Multidisciplinary Research (TJMDR) is in favor of Open Access policies, and we will be licensing the manuscripts of the TJMDR with the Creative Commons (CC) BY-NC 4.0.
-TJMDR are allowed to read, download, copy and distribute the full text of all published articles, and readers can Utilize the published article for Non-Commercial Purpose.
+The International Journal of Pharmacognosy and Chemistry (IJPC) is in favor of Open Access policies, and we will be licensing the manuscripts of the IJPC with the Creative Commons (CC) BY-NC 4.0.
+The IJPC allows readers to read, download, print, search or share the research data for non-commercial purposes.

 Authors have the right to appeal to editorial decisions.
 Appeals should be sent via e-mail to the Editor at firstname.lastname@example.org with a letter of appeal giving detailed explanations along with concise supporting arguments to substantiate the request.
 Appeals are then sent to a member of the Editorial Board for consideration.
 If successful, an appeal can lead to the article’s review being resumed, and the article may ultimately be published following any revisions the Board feels are necessary.
 However, if the appeal is rejected, then the original rejection decision is to consider.
 Please note, we must receive your appeal within 14 calendar days.